Fatal Attraction: Box office

-Fatal Attraction spent eight weeks at number 1 in the US where it was the second-highest-grossing film of 1987, behind Three Men and a Baby.
-In the UK it grossed a record £2,048,421 in its opening week and spent ten weeks at number one.
+The film spent eight weeks at number one in the United States, where it was the second-highest-grossing film of 1987, behind Three Men and a Baby.
+In the United Kingdom, it grossed a record £2,048,421 in its opening week and spent ten weeks at number one.
 In Australia, it was the first non-Australian film to gross A$2 million in its opening week, second to Crocodile Dundee.
-It grossed $320.1 million worldwide, making it the year's biggest film.
-This success led to similar psychological thrillers being made in the late 1980s and 1990s.
-Rotten Tomatoes gives the film a rating of 75% based on reviews from 55 critics, with an average rating of 6.80/10.
-The site's consensus reads, "A potboiler in the finest sense, Fatal Attraction is a sultry, juicy thriller that's hard to look away from once it gets going."
-On Metacritic, the film has a rating of 67/100 based on reviews from 16 critics.
-Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.
+Fatal Attraction eventually became the highest-grossing film worldwide in 1987.